Monday Mobility – [Victoria BC CrossFit]

 - Have your legs bent up at 90° to support your lumbar spine in a neutral position (heels flat on the ground)

-- Place your hands on the side of your ribcage (see the first photo for positioning and placement)
+- Place your hands on the side of your stomach or ribcage

 - Inhale slowly, feeling the ribcage expand as far as it can